nhoizey/nicolas-hoizey.photo/src/photos/elephants-family-in-maasai-mara/index.md

 file: elephants-family-in-maasai-mara.jpg
 ---

 Elephants are highly sociable and have similar life cycles to humans.
-The maternity herd is very protective of young, but males are ‘ejected at 12-15 years old, after which they become nomadic males, often associating with other males.
+The maternity herd is very protective of young, but males are ejected at 12-15 years old, after which they become nomadic males, often associating with other males.

 Elephants have strong bonds and even at 9yrs old a calf may spend over half of the time less than 5metres away from it mother.